Flatulence: Odor

-The odor created by flatulence is commonly treated with bismuth subgallate, available over-the-counter in the US as Devrom.
+The odor created by flatulence is commonly treated with bismuth subgallate, available under the name Devrom.
 Bismuth subgallate is commonly used by individuals who have had ostomy surgery, bariatric surgery, faecal incontinence and irritable bowel syndrome.
 Bismuth subsalicylate is a compound that binds hydrogen sulfide, and one study reported a dose of 524 mg four times a day for 3–7 days bismuth subsalicylate yielded a >95% reduction in faecal hydrogen sulfide release in both humans and rats.

 Another bismuth compound, bismuth subnitrate was also shown to bind to hydrogen sulfide.
 Another study showed that bismuth acted synergistically with various antibiotics to inhibit sulfate-reducing gut bacteria and sulfide production.
 Some authors proposed a theory that hydrogen sulfide was involved in the development of ulcerative colitis and that bismuth might be helpful in the management of this condition.
 However, bismuth administration in rats did not prevent them from developing ulcerative colitis despite reduced hydrogen sulfide production.
 Also, evidence suggests that colonic hydrogen sulfide is largely present in bound forms, probably sulfides of iron and other metals.
 Rarely, serious bismuth toxicity may occur with higher doses.